redhat-cop/image-scanning-signing-service/docs/testing.md

 > :warning: **Apply Global Resources**: Applying the global SCC and CRD resources shown in the [install](../README.md) section of the readme is required before running this test

 ```
-# Make sure to run this from the root project folder
 $ sh ./scripts/centos-e2e-test.sh
 ```